dunn/gblstack/README.md

 * The `update` command will update the gblstack command and configs in place.
-* `docker-compose` commands that accept service names as arguments can also accept application names (`arch`, `avalon`, `donut`, and/or `glaze`) that will be expanded to the list of services those applications depend on.
-For example, `gblstack up donut glaze` will bring up all services required to run both DONUT and Glaze.
+* `docker-compose` commands that accept service names as arguments can also accept application names (`web`, `solr`, `db`) that will be expanded to the list of services those applications depend on.
+For example, `gblstack up web` will bring up all services required to run the blacklight web server.

 ### Cheat Sheet